The best plant-based and vegan-friendly upscale restaurants in LA

 In an unsuspecting building off of Washington Blvd. in West LA you'll find Shojin.
 An intimate setting that serves made-from-scratch veganized Japanese dishes.
 The decore might not scream "fine dining," but the carefully composed food curation does.
 You'll find fancy and complex sushi rolls and other familiar Japanese-inspired dishes.
-For a unique, fine dining experience, this will hit all the right tasting notes.
+For a unique, elevated experience, this will hit all the right tasting notes.

 Crossroads is one of the original upscale plant-based dining outfits in Los Angeles.
-A trendy scene meets Mediterranean-Italian-American fusion with a diverse menu that surely any eater will find something to love.
+A trendy scene meets Mediterranean-Italian-American fusion with a diverse menu where surely any eater will find something to love.
 The vibe is cool with a splash of elegance, lots of comfortable booth seating, plus a bar.
 They also serve a late-night bar menu starting at 10 p.m. — so you’re catching a nightcap you'll find a good amount of eats to choose from.
 They also have private event spaces perfect for a large dining party or event be it for the holidays, a birthday or other occasion.

 Nic’s on Beverly